Paperspace/Docs/gradient-private-cloud/setup/bare-metal-vms.md

 }
 ```

+For each node, you must also:

-* Ensure your SSH user has access to the docker group in /etc/group:
+* Ensure your SSH user has access to the docker group in `/etc/group`:

 ```text
 docker:x:999:ubuntu